Simple Italian Mac and Cheese + Video

-Italian mac and cheese is creamy, full of flavor, and easy to throw together on busy nights.
-Make this recipe today with just 7 ingredients!
+Italian Mac and Cheese is creamy, full of flavor, and easy to throw together on busy nights.
+Make this simple mac and cheese recipe today with just 7 ingredients!

 This is the ultimate weeknight dinner helper since it’s ready in just 15 minutes.

-If you want something a little fancier, try this baked version with lobster and a golden brown topping.
+And if you want something a little fancier, you can’t go wrong with this baked version with lobster and a golden brown topping.

 Make this meal more filling or stretch the servings to feed a crowd!
 Feel free to get creative with your favorite mix-ins and combinations.